 Tally: Activate and control a Tally Light system through Livestream Studio.
 After connecting a Metasetz tally system via USB, click the Tally icon shown here and select and available tally port to assign to that camera.
 Repeat this step for each camera source.

 If you do not see this option, go to Settings: Advanced and make sure Tally is checked.
+Also please note that these only work with local inputs and not remote sources.

 Closed Captions: Livestream Studio can receive a closed captioning signal from a closed captioning encoder via SDI, and output to Livestream's live player.
 This is where you control which channel of closed captions come through.